 With its 250 concerts yearly, its resources library, its rich and varied educational programme and its museum, the Cité de la Musique (Philharmonie de Paris) is a centre with a national and international reputation.
 Finally, there are also other venues staging performances and events to add even more variety to what the Park has to offer, including the Trabendo (concert), the Zénith (concert), the Cabaret Sauvage (concert) or espace Chapiteaux.

 If you are visiting with children, do not miss free outdoor games at Jardin des dunes et des vents, or the Dragon garden playground.
-You can also do some shopping in Vill'Up shopping mall (open everyday).
+You can also discover Vill'Up a city mall open everyday.